Lansinoh Moms' Club

 - Outfit yourself.
 Assemble a wardrobe for pumping with items such as two-piece outfits with lightweight tops that are pulled up from the bottom.
 Combine with a jacket or button-down sweater so you can pump discreetly plus have something to cover you up if you have a milk stain.

-Don't forget to wear nursing pads to avoid leaks.
+Don't forget nursing pads to avoid leaks.

 Once You Have Returned

 - Timing is everything.
 Know when to pump and so your body gets the regular stimulation it needs to keep up your supply.

 - Plan when and where.
 Breastfeed just before you leave, when you return and before baby’s bedtime.
 You may have to wake up earlier to get ready and still have time to nurse.
 You can nurse right when you return, depending on your schedule and when your caregiver has given the expressed milk.
 Feeding at the breast is the best way to drain your breasts and trigger more milk production so you may need to remind your caregiver not to feed your baby just before you return.